ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Additionally, the Authorization Response MAY contain the following parameters, which, if included, MUST have the corresponding values:

-* 'scope' if the granted scope is different from the scope requested by the client.
+* 'scope' containing the granted scope, if different from the scope requested by the client.
 This parameter has the same format and encoding of 'scope' in the Authorization Request, defined in {{ssec-authorization-request}}.

 * Other additional parameters as defined in {{I-D.ietf-ace-oauth-authz}}, if necessary.